mslovett21/crisis-computing/index.md

 <span style="color:blue"> **MULTIMODAL LEARNING: Late Fusion** </span>
 <br/>
 To handle the modalities of the dataset, we combine the representations of text and image by performing three late fusion techniques.
-We combine our best models Bi-LSTM for text and ResNet-50 for images and compare the results with the best baselines from Gautam et al.
+We combine our best models: Bi-LSTM for textual data and ResNet-50 for the pictures, and compare the results with the best baselines from Gautam et al.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100700177-b7907f80-3351-11eb-830f-ab8c4930a67e.png" width="600" height="200">
 </p>
 <br/>
-Our improved model was able to beat the baselines with a huge margin in all three fusion techniques viz.
-Mean Probability Concatenation, Custom Decision Policy and Logistic Regression Decision Policy.
+Our improved model can beat the baselines with a large margin in all three fusion techniques viz.
+Mean Probability Concatenation, Custom Decision Policy, and Logistic Regression Decision Policy.

 - We saw improved performances in all these techniques because of efficient base models i.e. ResNet-50 for image modality and Bi-LSTM for text modality with better accuracies than the baselines.

-- In case of Custom Decision Policy, we implemented  2 fully connected layers with ReLU activaton function in the first 128 dim layer and Sigmoid in the last layer.
+- In the case of Custom Decision Policy, we implemented  2 fully connected layers with ReLU activation function in the first 128 dim layer and Sigmoid in the last layer.
 We trained the model for 30 epochs with Adam optimizer and BCE Loss to obtain a 0.08 training-loss.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100701939-7ef2a500-3355-11eb-8b44-8c30cd272853.png" width="900" height="500">
 </p>
 <br/>
-From the above confusion matrices it is quite evident that our model has a higher AUCROC value since it is able to distinguish between the two classes effectively.
+From the above confusion matrices it is quite evident that our model has a higher AUCROC value since it can distinguish between the two classes effectively.
 The model identifies a large amount of true positives and true negativies thereby making it a robust for the task.
 The accuracy of these techniques can be further increased with better and deeper base architectures for text and image modalities.
 <br/>
 <br/>